Commercial treaty

 A commercial treaty is a formal agreement between states for the purpose of establishing mutual rights and regulating conditions of trade.
 It is a bilateral act whereby definite arrangements are entered into by each contracting party towards the other—not mere concessions.
+According to Britannica, a treaty is a binding formal agreement, contract, or other written instrument that establishes obligations between two or more subjects of international law, primarily states and international organizations.
+The rules governing treaties between states are outlined in the Vienna Convention on the Law of Treaties (1969), while those pertaining to treaties between states and international organizations are specified in the Vienna Convention on the Law of Treaties Between States and International Organizations or Between International Organizations (1986).
+In essence, a treaty is a legally binding document that creates rights and responsibilities among parties.
+It is expected to be executed in good faith, adhering to the principle of pacta sunt servanda (Latin for “agreements must be kept”), which is arguably the oldest principle of international law.

+It is important to recognize that trade agreements offer important advantages.
+For example, Amadeo explains that free trade agreements contribute to foreign investment.
+Investors will flock to the country.
+This adds capital to expand local industries and boost national businesses.
+He also contributes US dollars to many previously isolated countries (2022).

 Examples

 For example, the Methuen Treaty was a commercial treaty between Portugal and England.

 Another example, between the close of the Napoleonic Wars of 1815 and the year 1860, the tariff system of United Kingdom was changed from elaborate protection to practically complete free trade.
 An attempt had indeed been made in 1786 to modify the rigidly protective legislation of the 18th century.
 In that year Pitt concluded a commercial treaty with France, providing for large reductions of duties in both countries.

 But the treaty was swept away with the outbreak of the wars with France, and accordingly the old system was still in force in 1815.
 The first important step, and in some respects the decisive step, towards modifying it was taken in 1824, under the policy of William Huskisson.
 In that year, and again in 1825, great reductions were made in the duties on raw materials, especially on wool, raw silk, flax, and iron, while considerable reductions were also made in the duties on manufactured goods.
 The most sharply contested of the changes was in regard to silks, which had been completely prohibited, and were now admitted at a duty of 30 per cent.
 A considerable breach was thus made in the protective system; and some further changes in the same direction were made in the next decade, especially under Lord Althorp in 1833.
 But in the decade from 1830 to 1840 the Corn Laws were the chief subject of contention.